After the Woolsey fire displaced my husband and I from our home, we experienced a year full of “What if…?” questions.

 We finally moved home, and a month later, the “shelter in place” order took effect!

 Just when we thought our lives would get back to normal, we had a whole new list of “What if…?” questions upon us.

-So what do you do when your mind starts racing from the anxiety caused by those “What if…” questions?
+So what do you do when your mind races from the anxiety caused by those “What if…” questions?